umjammer/vavi-apps-fuse/README.md

  * ~~separate vavi-nio-file-commons and merge into vavi-nio-file-base~~
  * ~~separate fuse part (use obsoleted vavi-nio-file -> vavi-nio-file-fuse)~~
    * rename project like vavi-nio-file-collection
+ * use like vavi.sound.SoundUtil#getSource instead of setting path in *UploadOption
+ * onedrive4 does not work 250920